twofactorauth1/firebase-login/README.md

 **Now it simple to collect data from best-in-class mobile health apps and devices.**

-_It works seamlessly with your existing system and allows for a simple, one-to-many connection with mobile health apps, wearables and in-home medical devices.
+_It works easily with your existing system and allows for a simple, one-to-many connection with mobile health apps, wearables and in-home medical devices.
 Bio indegenious operates behind the scenes to enable your customers to connect and deliver mobile health data into your app or web portal._

 ## Setup